martin356/python-semver4/README.md

 The first type is released in a standard release process and at the end the patch of a version is increased.

-The second one is the case we identified a bug which has to be fixed and released immidiately.
-In this case, a version witch increased patch can potentially already exists as any sort of pre-release version.
+The second one is the case when we identified a bug which has to be fixed and released immidiately.
+In this case the version increased patch can potentially already exists as any sort of pre-release version.
 <br>Let's assume there is version *0.4.2* deployed in production.
 Versions *0.4.3-rc* and *0.4.4-rc* already exist in our non prod environment but they are not ready to be released.
-The question is what version should have fixed code.
+So, what should be the version of the hotfix?
 If we want to increase patch we would have to jump to *0.4.5* which may (and will) brings confusion in the versioning.

 ### Fix version part
 To solve to the scenario described above, we introduce 4th number to main version part.
 Let's call it fix version and define it as: